AM-mirzanejad/Car-Price-Prediction/README.md

 ## First Release Details 🚀

-This is the initial release of our project, scheduled for  Monday - 2024 15 April .
+This is the initial release of our project, scheduled for April 15, 2024.
 In this release, you'll find the first version of our car price prediction model, which demonstrates outstanding accuracy and performance.
-We encourage users to provide feedback and suggestions to further enhance the project in future releases
+We encourage users to provide feedback and suggestions to further enhance the project in future releases.

 ![Car Image](https://github.com/AM-mirzanejad/Car-Price-Prediction/blob/main/Photos/Vector.png)

 ## Tools and Libraries Used